Scott Gottlieb wants to change "FDA review culture" to fast-track drug approvals

 Gottlieb’s letter to the Health and Human Services ethics counsel says he plans to resign within 90 days of his confirmation from any board or other positions he currently holds, divest himself of stock and then recuse himself for one year from any FDA decisions that may involve or impact those companies, unless given a waiver in advance.

-require employees to disqualify themselves for a period of time from duties related to former employers, including consulting relationships.
+Government ethics laws require employees to disqualify themselves for a period of time from duties related to former employers, including consulting relationships.

 “Is recusal really sufficient?” asked Public Citizen’s Carome.
 “We believe it’s not.
 It’s really impossible to disentangle himself from these conflicts.
 He is really not qualified and in fact should be disqualified because of these ties.”